Frequently Asked Questions

 A. The payment due date for each semesters tuition bill is typically 3 weeks prior to the start of classes.
 Check the Business Office web site for the listing of the due date for a specific semester.

 Q. When is the late payment fee assessed?

 A. A late payment fee of $150.00 is assessed on undergraduate accounts for payment received beyond the Due Date for the semester.
 Please refer to your bill or the Business Office web site for the semester Due Date.
 A late payment fee of $80.00 is assessed on graduate accounts for payment received beyond the second week of class.

 Q. How will I receive my bill?

-A. As of 7/1/11, all incoming students will receive statements electronically via WebAdvisor.
+A. All students will receive statements electronically via WebAdvisor.
 Monthly email reminders will be received through their Washington College email address.
 Students are required to add at least one additional email address so a person responsible for paying the bill will also receive an email alert that the bill is available for viewing/printing.
 The students may authorize parental access through WebAdvisor with a separate login and password.

 Q. Can I check the balance of my account online?